 Many yoga practitioners also lean into yoga philosophy and turn to vegetarianism or veganism.
 Within Patanjali’s Yoga Sutra, there are 8-limbs of yoga.
-Within the eight limbs, there are five Yamas, one of which being Ahimsa, the practice of non-violence or non-harm.
-This yoga philosophy reminds individuals that to live a balanced, peaceful life you cannot be causing harm to other living beings.
+Within the eight limbs, there are five Yamas, one of which is Ahimsa, the practice of non-violence or non-harm.
+This yoga philosophy reminds individuals that to live a balanced, peaceful life, you cannot cause harm to other living beings.

 Some believe that when you consume meat, you take on the suffering the animal endured which disrupts inner peace and regulation of emotions.
 However, the way this philosophy is applied in your own life depends on personal ethics.

 Sri Swami Satchidananda reminds us that, “Just because the killing is done by somebody else, somewhere else, does not mean the karma, the responsibility, is not yours.
 If you are eating the meat they provide, you are contributing to their actions and you share their karma… Food should be an offering of love”.